PremkumarG3/Thresholdingg/README.md

 ## Program

-# Developed by : Prem Kumar g
+# Developed by : Prem Kumar G
 # Register No: 212223230158

 # Load the necessary packages